Bcypher01/rnm-test/README.md

 - **Test: Ensure the input field can only be submitted when filled**

-  Checks that the submit button remains disabled until the input field is filled, and then ensures the button can be clicked.
+  - Checks that the submit button remains disabled until the input field is filled, and then ensures the button can be clicked.

+  - Checks for URL redirect on successful form submission

+  - Try to submit the release note and check for three conditions;
+    - If an access key is required(usually for first time users)
+    - If there's an error message
+    - If submission is successful then check for successful redirect

 ## Common Issues